algolia/autocomplete/README.md

     index: productsIndexObj,             // targeted index
     facets: 'facetedCategoryAttribute',  // facet used to enrich the most popular query
-    maxValuesPerFacet: 3                 // maximum number of facets returned }),
+    maxValuesPerFacet: 3                 // maximum number of facets returned }, {
+    includeAll: true,                    // should it include an extra "All department" suggestion
+    allTitle: 'All departments'          // the included category label }),
   templates: {
     suggestion: function(suggestion, answer) {